ucb-ee290c/fa18-ble/doc/pa_chain.md

 ```
 readQueue.streamNode := packet.streamNode := writeQueue.streamNode
 ```
-* `writeQueue` is the FIFO at the input side of the packet assembler. `readQueue` is the FIFo at the output side of the packet assembler.
+* `writeQueue` is the FIFO at the input side of the packet assembler. `readQueue` is the FIFO at the output side of the packet assembler.